Marlborough Mound: Investigations

 Most recorded investigation and speculation about the mound have occurred from the late 18th century to the present day.
 The methodologies used by investigators have varied from the use of traditional excavation to modern coring.
 One of the first investigations was made by William Stukeley in 1776, who wrote in the Itinerarium Curiosum of the recovery of Roman coins at the site.

 The 19th and early 20th centuries are characterised by traditional archaeological techniques.
 The hypothesis that Marlborough Mound was archaeologically connected with Silbury Hill was first posited in 1821 by Richard C. Hoare in his publication The Ancient History of Wiltshire where he placed the two sites within a larger archaeological complex.
 Hoare suggested that the site was of prehistoric origin.
-In 1892, a publication of recent excavations at Marlborough College included an antler found in the slopes of the mound.
+In 1892, a publication of recent excavations at Marlborough College included an antler pick found in the slopes of the mound.
 Additional antlers were found in the years afterward by H.C Brentnall, a schoolmaster at the college, and fuelled Hoare's original case for prehistoric origins of the mound in opposition to the idea that it was a burial site for Merlin or constructed solely to accommodate the Norman castle.
 Brentnall suggested that the impregnation of chalk on the antlers made it unlikely that they could have been buried after the mound's construction.
 Two Roman coins were recovered from his 'castle ditch'.

 As the 20th century progressed, the finding of medieval artefacts as well as a review of previously assembled evidence caused there to be some questioning of the prehistoric origins.
 In 1955 and 1956, excavations on the western side found refuse from the medieval period, which included Norman pottery.
 As late as 1997, it was concluded that the mound fitted within the size range of a medieval motte.
 An analysis of available evidence concluded that without additional findings the mound was 'essentially a medieval construction'.